vikram-h-patil/Stylometric-Analyzer/README.md

 # Stylometric-Analyzer
-Stylometric Analyzer of 2 authors.
-Shakespeare and Marlowe.
-Total 6 files are analyzed.
+Stylometric Analyzer is a platform which analyzes 2 authors, Shakespeare and Marlowe.
+Total 6 books are analyzed.

 1. Implementation of tasks